Skip to main content

 Chapter Four: Imprisoned

-Abhaya was thrown into a room without windows and the doors were chained shut.
-It was dark and damp and the walls smelled of gathered dust.
+Abhaya was thrown into a room without windows, and the doors were chained shut.
+It was dark and damp, and the walls smelled of gathered dust.
 She could sense the chains being locked as she heard voices outside.
-She tried to get up but her bruised knees and weak body failed her.
+She tried to get up, but her bruised knees and weak body failed her.
 She stumbled on the cold stone floor to notice the mattress on one side and a pot of water on the other.
 What were they going to do to her?
 Was she the only one here?
 Where were her parents?
-In the Summer heat also she felt a shiver in her body.
+In the Summer heat, she also felt a shiver in her body.

 “Do you want to die?”
 He snapped at her.